Red triangle (badge)

 VVN-BdA protest in 2025 against the AfD.
 (Note: Association of Persecutees of the Nazi Regime – Federation of Antifascists (VVN-BdA) protest banner at a protest against Alternative for Germany in Frankfurt in 2025.
 Translation: "Ban the AfD now!
 Ban Nazi parties, before it's too late".)

-Variations of the red triangle and red wedge have been used for over a century to represent anti-fascism and other left-wing political ideologies.
-In Western Europe the most well-known historical example is the inverted red triangle that represents opposition to Germany's Nazi Party and resistance to Nazi Germany's military occupation of Europe during World War Two.

-This inverted red triangle symbol was reclaimed by anti-fascists in Europe after being used on prisoner uniforms in concentration camps in Nazi Germany and occupied Europe.
-A red triangle patch pointing upwards designated prisoners within the jurisdiction of the Wehrmacht, including prisoners of war, spies, and military deserters.
-Whereas an inverted red triangle was worn by political prisoners, including resistance fighters.
-The Nazis chose red because the first people to wear it were Communists.
-Besides Communists, liberals, anarchists, Social Democrats, Freemasons, and other opposition party members also wore a red triangle.

-After the war the red triangle symbol was reclaimed as a symbol of resistance against the German occupation of Europe during the war, similar to the way that the pink triangle used to mark gay prisoners became a symbol of LGBTQ pride.

-The reclaimed red triangle symbol has been used as the logo for the Association of Persecutees of the Nazi Regime – Federation of Antifascists (VVN-BdA) in Germany, and numerous other post-war remembrances and memorial groups, it has also been worn as a lapel pin by left-wing politicians from Belgium, France, and Spain.
+The red triangle, also known as the red wedge, was a required badge worn by left-wing dissidents incarcerated in Nazi concentration camps during World War Two.
+The red triangle patch pointing upwards designated prisoners within the jurisdiction of the Wehrmacht, including prisoners of war, spies, and military deserters.
+An inverted red triangle was worn by political prisoners, including resistance fighters.
+The political ideologies designated by the red triangle included communists, liberals, anarchists, Social Democrats, and Freemasons.
+After the war, the inverted red triangle symbol was reclaimed by anti-fascists in Europe, similar to the way that the pink triangle used to mark gay prisoners became a symbol of LGBTQ pride.
+The reclaimed red triangle symbol has been used as the logo for the Association of Persecutees of the Nazi Regime – Federation of Antifascists in Germany and numerous other post-war remembrances and memorial groups.
+It has also been worn as a lapel pin by left-wing politicians from Belgium, France, and Spain.

 Other left-wing, anti-fascist, and resistance groups have used red triangle or red wedge symbols that reference images and symbols from before WWII.
 One of these is Beat the Whites with the Red Wedge, a 1919 propaganda poster by El Lissitzky.

-An even earlier image recalled by some labour movements is an equilateral triangle representing eight-hours of work, eight-hours of leisure, and eight hours of sleep in the 24-hours of a day.
+An earlier image recalled by some labour movements is an equilateral triangle representing eight-hours of work, eight-hours of leisure, and eight hours of sleep in a 24-hour day.

-In 2020, Donald Trump's presidential re-election campaign attracted controversy by using the symbol in social media adversisements attacking his own far-left opponents, whom he described as "Antifa".
+In 2020, Donald Trump's presidential re-election campaign attracted controversy by using the symbol in social media advertisements attacking his far-left opponents, whom he described as "Antifa."